victinma/victinma/README.md

+### Victor Macário Brito
 ### Hi there 👋

 I'm a computer science student, very focused on mobile and java technologies.
-Sometime i play soccer 😄

 - 🌱 I’m currently learning java and kotlin
-- 🤔 I’m looking for help in everything that comes is welcome
 - 📫 How to reach me: Follow me at twitter or instagram
 - ⚡ Fun fact: maybe i has forgot
+- 😄 Sometime i play soccer